- TOWERS OF THE KREMLIN

 The first stone living quarters in the royal palace, later named the Terem Palace, was built in 1635-1636 for Tsar Mikhail Fyodorovich by master masons Bazhen Ogurtsov, Antip Konstantinov, Trefil Sharutin and Larion Ushakov.
 The lower tier of the palace's northern part, which was built in 1499-1508 by Alevisio Novi, as well as the Workshops, built over it in the second part of the 16th century, became the base for the three-storey chamber.

-Traditional features of Russian wooden architecture can be seen in the building's stepped construction with open arcades, terraces, porches and staircases.
+Traditional features of Russian wooden architecture can be seen in the building's stepped construction with open galleries, terraces, porches and staircases.
 Nevertheless, it was representing a new type of a multi-storey residential building made of brick, already generating an enfilade structure of indoor premises, which became typical for later palaces.

 A complex layout and rich decoration of its façades make the palace exceptionally picturesque and ornate.
-Everything blends in nicely—profiled pilasters between the windows, cornices with carvings and majolica, complex white-stone framings with overhung ornaments and triangular frontals with carved decoration, tiles and carvings on decorative brickwork of parapet walls of arcades and a gilded roof, as well as the polychrome colouring of the walls and white stone details, restored during the restoration of the Terem in 1966-1969.
+Everything blends in nicely—profiled pilasters between the windows, cornices with carvings and majolica, complex white-stone framings with overhung ornaments and triangular frontals with carved decoration, tiles and carvings on decorative brickwork of parapet walls of open galleries and a gilded roof, as well as the polychrome colouring of the walls and white stone details, restored during the restoration of the Terem in 1966-1969.
 In whole, the palace makes an impression of jewellery work.

-Original interiors, excepting separate fragments, didn’t survive.
+Original interiors, except separate fragments, didn’t survive.
 They were created anew in the 17th-century style under the supervision of painter Feodor Solntsev in 1836-1837.
 Later, due to the construction of the Grand Kremlin Palace, this ancient monument was included in a new complex of palatial buildings.

 Nowadays, the Terem Palace, being a part of the Grand Kremlin Palace's complex, represents the residence of the President of the Russian Federation.